Semrush helps you:

 South America Web Browser Statistics

 In South America, Chrome dominates.
-More than 80% of internet users in South American use Chrome as their browser of choice.
+Nearly 8 in 10 internet users in South America use Chrome as their browser of choice.

 Europe Web Browser Statistics